nicjansma/saltthepass.js/README.md

 ### Browser - Development Versions

-To use un-minified versions of saltthepass.js in the browser, you need to load the files in this order:
+To use un-minified versions of saltthepass.js in the browser, you need to have the `cryptojslib` bower package:

+    bower install cryptojslib

+Then load the files in this order:

 ```html
 <script type="text/javascript" src="deps/crypto-js/core.js"></script>